Quick Answer

 • Free tier: No free tier available

 ThousandEyes offers 3 pricing tiers: Cloud Agents, Enterprise Agents, Endpoint Agents.
-Standard paid plans include Endpoint Agents at $72/user/year.
+Paid plans include Endpoint Agents at $72/user/year.
 The Enterprise Agents plan is enterprises monitoring internal applications and private networks with existing infrastructure.

 Compared to other network traffic analysis software, ThousandEyes is positioned at the mid-market price point.